LGBT Family Building

-Lesbian, gay, bisexual and transsexual couples have essentially the same menu of choices in assisted reproductive technologies as straight couples, with some obvious and fundamental differences.
+Lesbian, gay, bisexual and transgender couples have essentially the same menu of choices in assisted reproductive technologies as straight couples, with some obvious and fundamental differences.
 Lesbian or gay couples generally are not diagnosed as infertile before using the services of a reproductive clinic.
 They may enter the reproductive clinic completely fertile and capable of producing fertile eggs or sperm.
-A lesbian couple generally will seek a sperm donor, possibly also an egg donor.
-A gay couple generally will seek an egg donor and gestational surrogate.

-Once those choices are made, in consultation with a reproductive specialist, the fertilization proceeds along the same steps – intrauterine insemination, and if unsuccessful, in vitro fertilization—generally proceeding with one member of a lesbian couple or with the gestational surrogate for a gay couple.
-These couples also may avail themselves of genetic screening and pre-implantation genetic diagnosis of their fetus.
+Once those choices are made, in consultation with a reproductive specialist, the fertilization proceeds along the same steps – intrauterine insemination, and if unsuccessful, in vitro fertilization (IVF) – generally proceeding with one member of a lesbian couple or with the gestational surrogate for a gay couple.

 Dr. Massey has been an advocate of LGBT family building since early in his career, receiving an award from the Feminist Women’s Health Center for his efforts.
 Similarly, Dr. Servy has been an LGBT family building advocate for the Augusta area.

 In addition to their progressive views, SMFI’s physicians are pioneers in infertility treatments and have been leading developments in reproductive medicine for over 30 years.
 Several techniques and procedures developed by our physicians, in collaboration with leaders and scientists in the U.S. and abroad, are still used today by reproductive endocrinologists across the world.

 Pioneering Fertility for Over 30 Years

 Experts in infertility care providing affordable treatments for every kind of family.Request an appointment